BasicNik/Recruiter_Intern/README.md

 # Recruiter_Intern
-A website designed for internship at Study Monk
+A website designed for internship